MeganJackson1/API-Design/guidelines/Documentation.md

 Write the content in any editor that supports Markdown format.
 If you need additional guidance on Markdown, please refer to the [Markdown Cheatsheet](https://www.markdownguide.org/cheat-sheet).

-For a product page, please create a file in either internal/editorial or external/editorial, depending if your product is internal or external, with the following naming convention:
+For a product page, please create a file in either `internal/editorial` or `external/editorial` directory, depending if your product is internal or external, with the following naming convention:

 - Product: `product-name.md` e.g. `acquiring-new-customers.md`

-For an API overview page, please create a file in either internal/api/your-product-folder or external/api/your-product-folder, depending if your product is internal or external, with the following naming convention:
+For an API overview page, please create a file in either internal/api/your-product-directory or external/api/your-product-directory, depending if your product is internal or external, with the following naming convention:

 - One API Overview: `api-overview.md`
 - Multiple API Overview pages (each endpoint requiring a page): `endpoint-name.md` e.g. `multi-quote.md`